Tapiola (Sibelius): History

 And wood-sprites in the gloom weave magic secrets.

 Tapiola was premiered by Walter Damrosch and the New York Symphonic Society on 26 December 1926.
+The program opened with Beethoven's Fifth Symphony, which was followed after the interval by Gershwin's Piano Concerto in F, played by the composer.
+Tapiola closed the concert.

 The first performance in Finland on 25 April 1927 was conducted by Robert Kajanus, when the overture to The Tempest and the Seventh Symphony were also introduced to Finland.
 The composer Leevi Madetoja noted, "At times we hear the melancholy, repeated call of an elf, at times a lonely wanderer in the woods is giving vent to the pain of life.
 A beautiful work, technically close to the seventh symphony."

 The original publisher was Breitkopf & Härtel, who published most of the composer's works.
 Tapiola was Sibelius's last major work, though he lived for another thirty years.
 He began working on an Eighth Symphony, but he is said to have burned the sketches after becoming unhappy with the work.

+Instrumentation

+Tapiola is scored for the following instruments, organized by family (woodwinds, brass, percussion, and strings):